Fox’s NFL pregame will do Veterans Day show from Qatar

 Glen Powell of “Top Gun: Maverick” will narrate the show’s opening at the top of the first and second hours.

-Fox has the doubleheader on Sunday with the featured game being the Dallas Cowboys at the Green Bay Packers.
+Fox has the doubleheader on Sunday, with the featured game of the Dallas Cowboys at the Green Bay Packers.